 We still have known thee for a holy man.
 Where's Romeo's man? what can he say in this?

-I brought my master news of Juliet's death; And then in post he came from Mantua
+I brought my master news of Juliet's death; And then in post he came from Mantua with death, going in the vault, I departed not and left him there.

 To this same place, to this same monument.